roboes/strava-local-heatmap-tool/readme.md

 - [x] Hide my data in club heatmaps

 [Cultureplot Custom Strava Heatmap Generator](https://cultureplot.com/strava-heatmap/): Connect to Strava to see your activity heatmap.
 Includes the possibility to filter the activities (by date, time and type) and to customize the map (map type, background color, line color (also by activity), thickness and opacity).

-[inonemap](https://inonemap.com): Connect to Strava to show multiple activities in one map.